Smart Water Meters

 Just enter your business postcode…

-Smart water meters and your business
+Smart water meters and the British water network

-Less well-known is the same technology is also being used to help reduce the environmental impact of the water industry.
+Less well-known is that the same technology is also being used to help reduce the environmental impact of the water industry.

 What is a smart water meter?